Reception

 Children need a PE kit this consists of a white t shirt, black shorts and black PE pumps.
 All items should be labelled.

-PE is on a Monday morning for all of Reception and on a Friday, we do extra PE outdoors with the 'Manchester City in the community project'.
+PE is on a Thursday morning for all of Reception and on a Monday we do extra PE with the 'Manchester City in the community project'.
 The children will be learning lots of new skills throughout the year.